 But just because you're unable to participate in formal, school-based extracurricular activities doesn't mean you aren't engaging in activities that demonstrate ethical character right now.
-For instance, if you're spending your spring and summer caring for younger family members or working to support your family, many schools will see these efforts as valuable components of your college application this fall.
+For instance, if you spent parts of 2020 and/or 2021 caring for younger family members or working to support your family, many schools will see these efforts as valuable components of your college application this fall.

 The coronavirus is impacting many families' income levels, unfortunately.
 That may create a discrepancy between how much financial aid you need and how much aid you qualify for.